hiteshrajath01/Cracking_the_Stress_Code/README.md

  2. Stress-Predict-Dataset-main.zip has to be placed in folder structure : DS/Stress-Predict-Dataset-main.zip
  3. Above folders has to be created and Stress-Predict-Dataset-main.zip file has to be placed in respective file path
  4. EDA.ipynb file have to be run - This file contains
-     1. Data preparation steps(gets the raw data file and combine it),
+     1. Data preparation steps - gets the raw data file and combine it
      2. Data preprocessing
      3. Visualization
      4. Data set is prepared for all the participants